FrostyX/infra-docs/koschei.rst

 To add new group named "mynewgroup", run as koschei user:

-  koschei-admin addgrp mynewgroup
+  koschei-admin add-group mynewgroup

 To add new group named "mynewgroup" and populate it with some packages, run as koschei user:

-  koschei-admin addgrp mynewgroup pkg1 pkg2 pkg3
+  koschei-admin add-group mynewgroup pkg1 pkg2 pkg3

 Set package static priority